Tomfersil/CpHMetaD_Tutorial/README.md

 In this section, we need to define the number of segments and the size of each segment in nanoseconds.
 In the following exercise, we will manage 100 ns trajectories partitioned into 10 segments of 10 ns each.
 Another important input is the choice of force field.
 Popular force fields were specifically modified to incorporate multiple protonation tautomers for different biomolecules (see: [CpHMD-v3.0 Github page](https://github.com/NunoFBOliveira/CpHMD_v3/tree/main)).
 In this tutorial, we will be studying a uridine nucleobase, so we will use the XOL3pH ff (see the [XOL3pH parametrization](https://github.com/Tomfersil/CpH-MetaD/tree/main/CpHMD_metaD/top/XOL3pH.ff)).

-Then it is possible to choose either to perform a plain CpHMD simulation or choose different options for a metadynamic simulation:
+Then it is possible to choose either to perform a plain CpHMD simulation or choose different options for a metadynamics simulation:

 - plumed=yes: performs a metadynamics simulation reading from the HILLS every cycle;
 - plumed=grid: stores both a GRID and HILLS file.
 Restarting a segment reads from the GRIDS file.
 Recommended setting due to speed;
 - plumed=static: performs a static potential simulation by reading a previous HILLS file.
-No more gaussians are added and continues to explore the CV space.
+No more Gaussians are added and continue to explore the CV space.

-The sites entry is needed to define the titrable sites based on the residue numbering in the .pdb file used as input.
+The "sites=" entry is needed to define the titrable sites based on the residue numbering in the .pdb file used as input.
 It accepts either a number or the all flag.
-Finally, we need to set system parameters such as the simulation temperature, the pH and the ionic strength (in mol/L) for the PB calculations.
-FOr more details on the CpHMD settings, check the work done by the Machuqueiro Lab in the previously linked GitHub pages.
+Finally, we need to set system parameters such as the simulation temperature, the pH, and the ionic strength (in mol/L) for the PB calculations.
+For more details on the CpHMD settings, check the work done by the Machuqueiro Lab in the previously linked GitHub pages.

 Concerning the specific parameters for the metadynamics section, either check the end of the file or the template PLUMED_GRID.dat file.
 We recommend this setting since it provides a greater advantage in I/O speed compared to the HILLS file.